omnisc13nt/MalAware/CONTRIBUTING.md

 # Contributing to MalAware

-First off, thank you for considering contributing to MalAware!
+Thank you for considering contributing to MalAware!
 It's people like you that make MalAware such a great tool.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [MalAware Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the MalAware [Code of Conduct](Code of Conduct.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?